-Though the total costs of the experiment and their misallocation may be relatively small in the context of a \$70 billion revenue stream, that is not an adequate defense for the potentially anticompetitive impacts of a not demonstrably effective, poorly designed pricing experiment that fails to cover its economic costs.
-Nor is the disclaimer of its proponents with respect to anticompetitive intent (USPS-T-1 at 14) sufficient to offset its anticompetitive impact.
-To the extent that a service offering fails to cover its economic cost and for that reason diverts traffic from lower cost competitors unable to draw support from a protected monopoly service, there will be a well-known deadweight efficiency loss to the economy from resource misallocation.
+Though the total costs of the experiment and their misallocation may be relatively small in the context of a \$70 billion revenue stream, that is not an adequate defense for the potentially anticompetitive impacts of a not demonstrably effective, poorly designed efficiency loss to the economy from resource misallocation.

+5 support from a protected monopoly service, there will be a well-known deadweight

-7 The potential impact in the marketplace and on competition of the Commission's 8 decision on this proposal may be significant, notwithstanding the characterization by its 9 proponents of the small size of the revenues and costs projected to be involved.
-The 10 Commission with its decision here will send an important signal not only about its views of this proposal, but also about Postal Service prospects for similar, future ones as well.
-11 12 The decision here will have precedential value for consideration downstream of 13 proposals involving uncertain revenue, cost, and overall financial consequences in a 14 competitive environment.
-The proposal to take to zero the rate for a costly and 15 valuable service and thereby eliminate a lawful fee for a competitive service during the 16 heaviest mailing season of the year is a serious one, regardless of its relative scale in 17 the context of the overall size of the Postal Service.
+The potential impact in the marketplace and on competition of the Commission's decision on this proposal may be significant, notwithstanding the characterization by its proponents of the small size of the revenues and costs projected to be involved.
+The Commission with its decision here will send an important signal not only about its views of this proposal, but also about Postal Service prospects for similar, future ones as well.
+The decision here will have precedential value for consideration downstream of proposals involving uncertain revenue, cost, and overall financial consequences in a competitive environment.
+The proposal to take to zero the rate for a costly and valuable service and thereby eliminate a lawful fee for a competitive service during the heaviest mailing season of the year is a serious one, regardless of its relative scale in the context of the overall size of the Postal Service.

-In short, it is important for public policy purposes that the Commission get thisone right.
+In short, it is important for public policy purposes that the Commission get this one right.